Oxycodone Hydrochloride (ox-i-KOE-done hye-droe-KLOR-ide)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using phenothiazines (such as Compazine®, Phenergan®, Serentil®, Thorazine®), muscle relaxers, or an MAO inhibitor (Eldepryl®, Marplan®, Nardil®, Parnate®).
+- Make sure your doctor knows if you are also using buprenorphine (Buprenex®), butorphanol (Stadol®), nalbuphine (Nubain®), pentazocine (Talwin®), a phenothiazine medicine (such as chlorpromazine, prochlorperazine, promethazine, thioridazine, Compazine®, Phenergan®, Serentil®, or Thorazine®), or muscle relaxers (such as carisoprodol, cyclobenzaprine, metaxalone, methocarbamol, Skelaxin®, or Soma®).
+Tell your doctor if you have used an MAO inhibitor (such as Eldepryl®, Marplan®, Nardil®, or Parnate®) within the past 14 days.

 Warnings While Using This Medicine